Haunted Tour Locations in Scotland

 Blackness Castle

 You might recognise Blackness Castle from Outlander if you’re a fan of the show.
-It was built on the site of a fort that stood in the same place to protect the main port of Linlithgow and is often known as “the ship that never sailed” due to it’s pointed tip that sticks out into the Forth.
+It was built on the site of a fort that stood in the same place to protect the main port of Linlithgow and is often known as “the ship that never sailed” due to its pointed tip that sticks out into the Forth.

 I think most of us would rather it was Jamie Fraser chasing us down the stairs.